umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-property-editor/adding-server-side-validation.md

 Server-side validation is performed by implementing a Data Editor, which is the server-side pendent to the Property Editor.

-In this article we will add server-side validation to the suggestion Property Editor that was created in the previous steps.
+In this article, we will implement server-side validation for the `Suggestion` Property Editor created in the previous steps.

 ## When should I use a Data Editor?